cleverage/daltons/README.md

 npx responsive-image-widths -h
 ```

-Or see details in [the full documentation](https://cleverage.github.io/responsive-image-widths/).
+Or see detailed options in [the full documentation](https://cleverage.github.io/responsive-image-widths/options.html) and look at [examples and use cases](https://cleverage.github.io/responsive-image-widths/#examples-and-use-cases).

-## Related projects

-- [Sizer-Soze](https://blog.yoav.ws/who_is_sizer_soze/), developed by [Yoav Weiss](https://github.com/yoavweiss), "is a utility that enables you to evaluate how much you could save by properly resizing your images to match their display size on various viewports".
-- [imaging-heap](https://github.com/filamentgroup/imaging-heap), developed by [Zach Leatherman](https://github.com/zachleat) is "a command line tool to measure the efficiency of your responsive image markup across viewport sizes and device pixel ratios".

-## Built With
+## Built with

 * [Node.js](https://nodejs.org/en/)
 * [Puppeteer](https://developers.google.com/web/tools/puppeteer/), a Node.js library which provides a high-level API to control headless Chrome